 The faster the lender gets its money back, the less risk the loan carries.
 That’s why lenders often reserve their best personal loan rates for short-term loans repaid in three to five years or less.

-If you want to get low personal loan rates, try to choose the shortest personal loan term.
-Go for the shortest offer that allows you to both borrow the amount you need and keep monthly payments manageable.
+For figuring out how to get your best loan rate, try to choose the shortest personal loan term.
+Go for the shortest-term offer that allows you to both borrow the amount you need and keep monthly payments manageable.

-As you’re working to get the best personal loan interest rates, it’s important to keep an eye on how different terms will affect your monthly payments and total costs.
+As you’re working to get your best personal loan interest rates, it’s important to keep an eye on how different terms will affect your monthly payments and total costs.

-Use our personal loan payment calculator to see how different terms will affect the following factors:
+Use our personal loan calculator to see how different terms will affect the following factors:

 - Total costs: These are all the charges you’ll pay over the life of the loan.
 Total costs will be higher with long-term personal loans since they carry higher rates and are repaid more slowly.